LineaLabs/lineapy/examples/HOWTO_use_postgres_with_lineapy.md

 docker ps -a | grep lineaPostgres
 ```

-Then expose your postgres connection string into environmental variable `LINEA_DATABASE_URL`
+Then export your postgres connection string into environmental variable `LINEA_DATABASE_URL` before using `lineapy`

 ```
 export LINEA_DATABASE_URL=postgresql://postgresuser:postgrespwd@localhost:5432/postgresdb
 ```

 Finally, you can use common lineapy cli tool as usual.
+If you install `lineapy` in a venv or a conda environment, make you've changed to that environment.

 ```
 lineapy [OPTIONS] COMMAND [ARGS]...